National Centers for Systems Biology Portal

 Principal investigator: Peter Sorger, Ph.D., Harvard Medical School

-The Laboratory of Systems Pharmacology (LSP) is a multi-disciplinary effort focused on integrating computational and systems approaches into all phases of drug discovery and development.
-LSP will apply a combined measure-model approach to understanding the mechanisms of action of therapeutic drugs in multiple disease areas.
+The HMS Laboratory of Systems Pharmacology is a multidisciplinary effort focused on integrating computational and systems approaches into all phases of drug discovery and development.
+The group applies a combined measure-model approach to understanding the mechanisms of action of therapeutic drugs in multiple disease areas.

 Web site: http://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology